nmatare/kolotoc/README.md

 This chart uses the [Helm Package Manager](https://helm.sh/) to setup a Kubernetes managed cluster with a distributed ring-all-reduce training framework [(Horovod)](https://eng.uber.com/horovod/), alongside a flexible task scheduling system [(Dask)](https://dask.org/)

 [Kolotoc](https://cs.wikipedia.org/wiki/Koloto%C4%8D) creates a [ring all-reduce](https://www.cs.fsu.edu/~xyuan/paper/09jpdc.pdf) network as Kubernetes statefulsets.
-In the default setup, each rank is analogous (contained within) a Kubernetes Pod.
+In the default setup, each rank is analogous to a Kubernetes Pod.
 One [dask-worker](https://distributed.dask.org/en/latest/worker.html) is deployed per ring(pod).

 Additionally, Kolotoc creates a scheduler pod outside of the ring-all-reduce-network as a Kubernetes deployment.
 The scheduler pod serves as an entrypoint to the cluster and is equipped with one [dask-scheduler](https://docs.dask.org/en/latest/scheduler-overview.html), [Bokeh](https://distributed.dask.org/en/latest/web.html), and [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
 [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard) is available on worker rank-0.
 The dask network communicates through the centralized scheduler and does not utilize the ring-all-reduce network.